 - Centipede Pest Warning: Two-lined spittlebugs are appearing this year in Centipede lawns thanks to a summer of excessive moisture.
 The culprits are easy to spot due to the spittle on your lawn and the two lines on the back of the insect.

 Be on the lookout for these pests and treat quickly before they damage your Centipede.

 Come by your local store for spittlebug products!

 - It's too late to apply pre-emergent herbicides to stop spring and summer weeds from germinating.
 The weed seeds have already germinated, even if you can't see them.
 Weed and Feed products at this time are a waste of money.
 However . . .

 - Summer is when post-emergent weed control comes into play.
 Come by for products!

 - Like we mentioned above, keep lawns mowed.
 This prevents weeds from flowering, forming seeds, and germinating all over again.
 Regular mowing will help to stop the weed cycle.

 - Mulch in flower/shrub beds and on bare earth is AMAZING at controlling weeds.

 Want monthly lawn tips tailored specifically to your area delivered to your inbox each month?
 Join our Monthly Lawn Tips Newsletter List!

-Topics: Bermuda, Centipede, Elite Tall Fescue, fall armyworms, fertilizing, lawn care tips, Monthly Lawn Care Tips, Organic Compost, Weed Control, weeds, Zoysia, Pest Control, Disease Control, DIY, Cool Season Turfgrass, seasonal lawn care, Automower
+Topics: Bermuda, Centipede, Elite Tall Fescue, fall armyworms, fertilizing, lawn care tips, Monthly Lawn Care Tips, Weed Control, weeds, Zoysia, Pest Control, Disease Control, DIY, Cool Season Turfgrass, seasonal lawn care, Automower